 The stages set out above are an indication only.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can be arranged on request and to meet your individual needs.
 Some clients choose to enter into pre-claim conciliation themselves.
 Entering into pre-claim conciliation is not included in the above mentioned fees unless by prior arrangement.
 Pre-claim conciliation is mandatory before a claim can be made at the Employment Tribunal, to explore whether a settlement can be reached.

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
 If a settlement is reached during pre-claim conciliation, your case is likely to take 4-6 weeks.
 If your claim proceeds to a final hearing, your case is likely to take 6-12 months.
+Complex cases including discrimination cases are likely to take longer and we would keep you updated.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 Preferential rates apply to returning clients and/or existing clients on other matters.